United Nations list of non-self-governing territories: Independence

-Criticism
+Disputes

 The list remains controversial in some countries for various reasons:

 Referendums

 One reason for controversy is that the list includes some dependencies that have democratically chosen to maintain their current status, or have had a referendum in which local government requirements were not met regarding the number of votes required to support a change of status or the number of voters participating (e.g., in the United States Virgin Islands).

 Falkland Islands

-The Falkland Islands is a British Overseas Territory with a population of 4,000 people and an autonomous government, that is also claimed by Argentina due to an inherited historical colonial claim to the islands by Spain.
-A ten-week undeclared war was fought in 1982 between Argentina and the United Kingdom, ending with continued British control over the islands.
-In March 2013, the Falkland Islands government organised a referendum on the status of the territory.
-With a 92% turnout, 99.7% of Falkland Islands voters voted to maintain the status quo, with only three islanders (0.2%) favouring a change.
+The Falkland Islands is a British Overseas Territory that is claimed by Argentina.

 Gibraltar

 Gibraltar is largely a self-governing British territory on the tip of the Iberian Peninsula with a population of about 30,000 people, whose territory is claimed by Spain.
 It continues to be listed as an NSGT though its residents expressed a preference in two referendums to retain the status quo.
 In 1967, they were asked whether to retain their current status or to become part of Spain.
 The status quo was favoured by 12,138 votes to 44.
 In 2002, a proposal for a joint British–Spanish administration of the territory was voted down by 17,900 votes to 187.
 (The "no" vote accounted for more than 85% of Gibraltar's entire electorate).
 The United Nations did not recognise either referendum, with the 1967 referendum being declared in contravention of previous UN resolutions.
 The Spanish government does not recognize any right of the current Gibraltar inhabitants to self-determination, on the grounds that they are not the original population of the territory, but residents transferred by the colonial power, the United Kingdom.